Alaska National Parks

 Kobuk Valley National Park

-Situated to the southwest of the Gates of the Arctic, this valley is carved by the Kobuk River.
-The river is surrounded by sand dunes and mountains in the distance.
-This area has an ancient migration route that caribou still travel to this today.
-One of the largest harvest of caribou still occurs at the Onion Portage to this day.
 The access to this park is by plane, snow machine, or dogs solely.
-This park is a great place to enjoy winter sports and have the opportunity to see the aurora borealis.
+Kobuk Valley is a great place to enjoy winter sports and have the opportunity to see the aurora borealis.
 The Northwest Arctic Heritage Center resides in the park as a headquarters and learning center.
-This park gives freedom to explore the outdoors in many different forms.
+This is a gem in the “Last Frontier” crown.